All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Focus shiftWeight maintenance and body recomposition

 Most patients reach their maximum weight loss between months 12 and 16.
 The weight curve flattens, and the emphasis transitions from losing weight to keeping it off.
-This is not a failure point.
-It is the biological reality of weight loss: your body has found a new set point with the medication on board.
+This isn't a failure point.
+It's the biological reality of weight loss: your body has found a new set point with the medication on board.

 Common Timeline Disruptions